ibm-cloud-docs/openshift/openshift_clusters.md

    </tr>
    <tr>
    <td><code>--public-service-endpoint</code></td>
-   <td>Enable the public service endpoint so that your {{site.data.keyword.openshiftshort}} master can be accessed over the public network, for example to run `oc` commands from your CLI, and so that your {{site.data.keyword.openshiftshort}} master and the worker nodes can communicate over the public VLAN.
-You must enable the public service endpoint, and cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.</td>
+   <td>Enable the public cloud service endpoint so that your {{site.data.keyword.openshiftshort}} master can be accessed over the public network, for example to run `oc` commands from your CLI, and so that your {{site.data.keyword.openshiftshort}} master and the worker nodes can communicate over the public VLAN.
+You must enable the public cloud service endpoint, and cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.</td>
    </tr>
    <tr>
    <td><code>--private-service-endpoint</code></td>
-   <td>**For {{site.data.keyword.openshiftshort}} 3.11 clusters only, in [VRF-enabled](/docs/account?topic=account-vrf-service-endpoint#vrf) and [service endpoint-enabled](/docs/account?topic=account-vrf-service-endpoint#service-endpoint) accounts**: Enable the private service endpoint so that your {{site.data.keyword.openshiftshort}} master and the worker nodes can communicate over the private VLAN.
-In addition, enable the public service endpoint by using the `--public-service-endpoint` flag to access your cluster over the internet.
-After you enable a private service endpoint, you cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.</td>
+   <td>**For {{site.data.keyword.openshiftshort}} 3.11 clusters only, in [VRF-enabled](/docs/account?topic=account-vrf-service-endpoint#vrf) and [service endpoint-enabled](/docs/account?topic=account-vrf-service-endpoint#service-endpoint) accounts**: Enable the private cloud service endpoint so that your {{site.data.keyword.openshiftshort}} master and the worker nodes can communicate over the private VLAN.
+In addition, enable the public cloud service endpoint by using the `--public-service-endpoint` flag to access your cluster over the internet.
+After you enable a private cloud service endpoint, you cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.</td>
    </tr>
    <tr>
    <td><code>--pod-subnet</code></td>